 In order to prepare and take the necessary steps to ensure everything is in order for an exam, it’s best to strategize for the SEC exam, conduct a mock exam or inspection, prep the firm’s staff on the process and what to anticipate, as well as establish a plan for the entire inspection process from the start.

 The length of an SEC audit varies case by case based on the size of the company and how well your records are maintained.
 However, if the books are in good shape then it usually lasts somewhere between three to six weeks.

 There are different parts of an SEC exam or inspection.
 We’ve broken it down to provide firms with an idea of what is most likely going to happen once the audit begins.

 - Part 1: Contact/Scheduling

-- Depending on the type of inspection or exam, this will determine whether or not the SEC staff will contact the firm, but in most instances they will.
-Notices can range from a couple days to a couple weeks, however there are instances where they conduct surprise exams with no advance notice.
+- Depending on the type of inspection or exam, this will determine whether or not the SEC staff will contact the firm, but in most instances, they will.
+Notices can range from a couple of days to a couple of weeks, however, there are instances where they conduct surprise exams with no advance notice.

 - Part 2: Entrance Interview

 - Post-interview, the staff will most likely want an onsite tour of the office in order to observe operations.
-This gives them insight on how you run your business.
+This gives them insight into how you run your business.

 - Part 3: Document Request